 Diminished and augmented chords are often used as passing chords in music.
-In practical applications, the use of these chords are often followed up with a major or minor chord to resolve their tensive sounding nature.
+In practical applications, the use of these chords is often followed up with a major or minor chord to resolve their tensive-sounding nature.

 And due to the nature of how they sound, this is also why they are sparingly used in music.
 As a matter of fact, the main applications of these chords are usually found in jazz music and not in many other types of genres.

-To explain the diminished chord in layman’s term, a diminished triad is simply a minor guitar chord with a flatted fifth.
-In sheet music or guitar tabs, they are often denoted by a “o”, “-” or “dim”.
+To explain the diminished chord in layman’s terms, a diminished triad is simply a minor guitar chord with a flatted fifth.
+In sheet music or guitar tabs, they are often denoted by an “o”, “-” or “dim”.

 For example, the C minor chord has the following notes: C Eb G. The C diminished chord contains the notes of C Eb Gb.

 Interestingly, the diminished chord is rarely used in its “pure” triad form in music.
 In fact, one of the more commonly used extensions derived from the diminished chord is the diminished seventh: C Eb Gb A.

 Now, you might have noticed that the spacing between the notes are all a minor 3rd interval apart.
 This creates a very dissonant sound to the ears when the chord is played and is why they are often played for the duration of a beat or less.